SuperpowersCorp/longboye/README.md

 Longboye is a Haskell source prettifier.

-Currently it only touches `import` statements.
+Currently it only touches `import` statements but I plan to give the module statement and language pragmas a similar treatment.

 Pass it one or more paths to filenames or directories on the command line and it will process each file (when given files), or each `.hs` file in each